OSGeo/PROJ/CONTRIBUTING.md

 ### Coding conventions

 #### Programming language
-PROJ.4 is developed strictly in ANSI C.
+PROJ.4 is developed strictly in ANSI C 89.

 #### Coding style
 We don't enforce any particular coding style, but please try to keep it as simple as possible.
+If improving existing code, please try to conform with the style of the locally surrounding code.

 #### Whitespace
 Throughout the PROJ.4 code base you will see differing whitespace use.